-This article aims to highlight some alerting facts and observations regarding fraud, and to serve as a reminder of the major areas and factors that organisations need to be mindful of in order to effectively mitigate fraud risks.
+This article aims to highlight some alerting facts and observations regarding fraud and to serve as a reminder of the major areas and factors that organisations need to be mindful of to effectively mitigate fraud risks.
 Measures that may assist with fraud prevention and detection are also provided.

 1. Alerting Facts regarding Fraud

 KMPG’s most recent fraud, bribery and corruption survey involved 281 respondent organisations from public and private sectors in Australia and New Zealand (KPMG, 2013).
 Here are the key findings:

 - 43% of respondents experienced fraud with the occurrences of 47% of major fraud (the one largest fraud reported by respondents) as a result of insufficient internal controls;